How Do I Form an LLC in Colorado?

 • A coworking space that offers a business mailing address

-c) The “ true name,” or legal name, of the person forming the LLC.
+c) The “true name,” or legal name, of the person forming the LLC.

 In most situations, this is you.

 Starting an LLC with multiple owners?
-Then you need to include information for additional owners as a PDF or plain text file attachment.
+Then you need to include information for the additional owners as a PDF or plain text file attachment.
 If you have an employee or other third party filing the LLC documents for you, their name would be listed here as well.

-d) The LLC’s management structure .
+d) The LLC’s management structure.
 There are two options:

 • Select a member-managed LLC if you’re starting a single-member LLC, or if all of the LLC’s owners—or “members”—will be directly involved in operations.